-Through this programme of support, the PCT, mentor and the professional leader will keep a record of the induction and mentoring programme including progress being made by the PCT towards meeting the Standards for the Teaching Profession | Ngā Paerewa mō te Umanga Whakaakoranga for full certifications.
+Through this programme of support, the Tōmua | Provisional teacher, mentor and the professional leader will keep a record of the induction and mentoring programme including progress being made by the teacher towards meeting the Standards for the Teaching Profession | Ngā Paerewa mō te Umanga Whakaakoranga for full certifications.

 At the end of the induction period, the professional leader makes an evidence-based decision to determine whether all the Standards | Ngā Paerewa have been met by the teacher.
-The Tōmua teacher also needs to retain evidence of their induction and mentoring programme and to submit this to the Teaching Council if requested to do so.
+The Tōmua teacher also needs to retain a record of their induction and mentoring programme and to submit this to the Teaching Council if requested to do so.

 The Guidelines for Induction and Mentoring and Mentor Teachers were developed to help teachers, mentors and professional leaders work together to design and implement high quality induction and mentoring programmes.
-Read the guidelines.

-An induction and mentoring programme may look different from one setting to another.
-This will depend on what sort of institution it is (school, early childhood or kura) and whether it is urban, rural, large, small, isolated, part of a cluster and so on.
-But there are some essential features that should be included when developing effective induction programmes for Tōmua teachers.
+An induction and mentoring programme may look different depending on the context and setting, school, early childhood or kura and whether it is urban, rural, large, small, isolated, part of a cluster etc. There are some essential features that should be included when developing effective induction programmes for Tōmua teachers.
 Induction and mentoring programmes should:

-- have time for ‘learning conversations' where the mentor provides feedback and facilitates critical reflection by the teacher on their practice
+- have time for ‘learning conversations' where the mentor provides feedback and facilitates critical reflection by the teacher on their practice;

-- be part of wider professional development and learning available to all staff
+- be part of wider professional development and learning available to all staff;

-- include access to external networks and professional development opportunities
+- include access to external networks and professional development opportunities;

-Provisionally certificated teachers
+Tōmua | Provisional certificated teachers

-Teachers can be provisionally certificated indefinitely and are expected to gain Tūturu | Full (Category One) within two to six years.
+Teachers can’t be provisionally certificated indefinitely and are expected to gain Tūturu | Full (Category One) within two to six years.
 You’ll need to take this into account when you consider what teaching positions to accept, or if you are planning any breaks from teaching.

 To begin your induction programme, you need to be employed in a teaching position that meets the requirements set by the Teaching Council.
 You need to:

-- teach in a continuous position (teaching of less than six weeks is not considered)
+- teach in a continuous position (teaching of less than six weeks is not considered);

-- be employed within the general education system or a setting approved by the Teaching Council
+- be employed within the general education system or a setting approved by the Teaching Council;

 - complete at least two years of teaching with induction and mentoring.